- Oops!Something went wrong.Please try again later.

 Here are the first photos from the film:

-See a sneak peek of Tony, Maria, and the Sharks and the Jets below:
+See an additional sneak peek of Tony, Maria, and the Sharks and the Jets below:

-And here's your first look at Ariana DeBose as Anita:
+And here's your another look at DeBose as Anita:

 Maria will be played by a relative unknown.